freenas/freenas-docs/userguide/sharing.rst

 * **threshold warning:** the system reports a warning when a configurable capacity is reached.
-In %brand%, this threshold can be configured at the pool level when using zvols (see Table %chapternum%.5a) or at the extent level (see Table %chapternum%.5f) for both file- and device-based extents.
+In %brand%, this threshold can be configured at the pool level when using zvols
+  (see :numref:`Table %s <iscsi_targ_global_config_tab>`)
+  or at the extent level
+  (see :numref:`Table %s <iscsi_extent_conf_tab>`)
+  for both file- and device-based extents.
 Typically, the warning is set at the pool level, unless file extents are used, in which case it must be set at the extent level.

 * **LUN reporting:** the LUN reports that it is thin provisioned.